liamwalsh1980/Milestone-Project-1/TESTING.md

 ### Issues found

 #### Modal
 * I wanted to include a Modal message when the form on the subscribe page is submitted successfully.
 Adding the code didn't work.
 After a little research i beleive the JavaScript link from bootstrap was the issue.
 After carefully consideration i found a better option.
 I used the 'onsubmit' attribute in my HTML code to show a message only when the form is completed and submitted.
-This was found using [W3schools](https://www.w3schools.com/tags/ev_onsubmit.asp).
+This was found using <a href="https://www.w3schools.com/tags/ev_onsubmit.asp" target="_blank">W3schools</a>.

 ![template](assets/readme/testing/user-stories/completed-subscribe-form.png)